ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 `lowpan_router` | 6LoWPAN-ND routing host mode. | 169 kB
 `nanostack_full` | Everything.
 This is only for testing purposes. | 355 kB
 `thread_border_router` | Thread router device with border router capability. | 212 kB
-`thread_end_device` | Thread host without routing capability | 166 kB
+`thread_end_device` | Thread host without routing capability. | 166 kB
-`thread_router` | Thread host with routing capability | 199 kB
+`thread_router` | Thread host with routing capability. | 199 kB

 <span class="notes">**Note:** The binary sizes have been estimated using GNU Arm Embedded Toolchain version 4.9.
-They will differ based on the toolchains or the status of the repository.
+They differ based on the toolchains or the status of the repository.
 The final size can only be estimated when linking the final application.
 The indicated size only gives you a guideline of what kind of changes to expect between different options.</span>

-If you want to optimize the flash usage, you need to select a proper configuration for Nanostack.
-The configuration depends mostly on the preferred use case.
+If you want to optimize the flash usage, you need to configure Nanostack.
+The configuration to choose depends mostly on the preferred use case.

-See [6LoWPAN overview](mesh-tech.html) for the definition of star and mesh networks.
-These same principles apply also to Thread protocol.
+See the [6LoWPAN technology overview](mesh-tech.html) for the definition of star and mesh networks.
+These same principles apply also to the Thread protocol.

 Select the protocol the network is based on: